-    The New Hampshire Department of Education Commission on Higher Education has approved the Institute for degree-granting authority for the Bachelor of Fine Arts, Master of Arts in Art Education, Master of Teaching Visual Arts, and Master of Fine Arts.
+The New Hampshire Department of Education Commission on Higher Education has approved the Institute for degree-granting authority for the Bachelor of Fine Arts, Master of Teaching Visual Arts, and Master of Fine Arts.
 The State of New Hampshire Board of Education approves the Art Education Teacher Preparation Programs.
 The New England Commission of Higher Education (NECHE) accredits the Institute.

 Course Supply Information